How To Write a Resume with No Experience

 Studying the resume templates in this infographic will give you a good idea of the typical format for your first resume.
 Often this would include the following sections:

-• Experience (Paid or Unpaid)
+- Experience Section (Paid or Unpaid)

 All Experience, Paid or Unpaid, Is Important

 As you write your first resume, remember that what matters most is that you have the ability to be valuable to your next employer.
 The skills that will allow you to be valuable may have been developed outside of a paid job.
-If you have employment experience, include it.
+If you have relevant employment experience, include it.
 If not, include other unpaid experience.
 Some ideas of what to put on your resume include:

 Focus on Accomplishments